Goodbye Internet Explorer!

 ActiveX Controls were a feature of Internet Explorer since 1996 that allowed web pages to package executable code into HTML that would run on client-side machines without any user intervention.

-Firefox, and then Chrome, would eventually come to overshadow Internet Explorer and drive down its once dominant market share to once unthinkable lows from which it never recovered.
-Users complained that IE was slower than Chrome.
-It was prone to crashing and can be hacked easily.
-The market share of IE began to fade which was over 90% in the early 2000s.
-Users found more alternatives.
-Today the chrome browser dominates with roughly 65% share of the worldwide browser market.
+Firefox, and then Chrome, would eventually come to overshadow Internet Explorer and drive down its once dominant market share to previously unthinkable lows from which it never recovered.
+Users complained that IE was slower than Chrome, prone to crashing, and could be hacked easily.
+The market share of IE — which was over 90% in the early 2000s — began to fade as users found more alternatives.
+Today, Chrome dominates with roughly 65% share of the worldwide browser market.